People who use social media personally often think using it professionally is no different.

 If your content is the same old, same old all the time, your audience will get bored.
 They will move to greener pastures where the content is fresh and new.

 Find content that interests you and is relevant to your brand and then share it, instead of just sharing links to your own site.
 Keeping up with what’s going on in your industry helps position you as an expert and shows your audience that you’re not mindlessly posting links to your site to fill the social media void.
 If you’re a small local business, posting interesting content about things going on locally will also help engage your audience.
 Be mindful that you’re not posting content that speaks to only one of your audience groups.
 Not sure?
 Check out our blog post on building personas to give your content purpose.

 When it comes to content, nobody likes a lonely link.
 When you post a link to a web page or video without adding context, your audience will assume it’s spam and won’t bother clicking it — even if it’s the most interesting thing on the internet.
 If you consistently post loner links, your audience will get used to ignoring you, and then you’ll be just as lonely as your links.

 Add your perspective on what you’re sharing, especially if it’s a link to someone else’s content.
 Your audience is following you because they care what you have to say.
-They value your opinion.
-If you find something interesting to share, tell them why you’re sharing it and why you find it valuable.
+They value your why you’re sharing it and why you find it valuable.
 Relating content to your business and your audience will help them feel more connected to you.